 At the end of the semester, you have the option of rewriting either the Modified Précis OR the Analysis Essay for the average of the two grades.
+You will have to turn in your original annotated (graded) paper, a paper copy of your rewrite, and upload the rewrite on CANVAS.

-Optional First Drafts: Modified Précis, Analysis Essay and Opinion Essays
+Optional First Drafts: Modified Précis OR Analysis Essay

-You may turn in a completed first draft of the Modified Précis AND the Analysis Essay about one week before the due date - see the schedule of class assignments for due dates.
+You may turn in a completed first draft of the Modified Précis AND the Analysis Essay one week before the due date.
 The first drafts must be completely finished (including works cited), printed on paper (single sided), and turned in during class.